ARM-software/abi-aa/aapcs64/aapcs64.rst

    the floating point instruction set, the SIMD instruction set and the register set shared by them.

+SVE
+   The Arm architecture's Scalable Vector Extension.

 T32
    The instruction set named Thumb in the Armv7 architecture; T32 uses 16-bit and 32-bit instructions.

+VG
+   The number of 64-bit “vector granules” in an SVE vector; in other words, the number of bits in an SVE vector register divided by 64.

 ILP32
    SysV-like data model where int, long int and pointer are 32-bit